pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 Implementing an Unordered Linked List
 -------------------------------------

+A linked list is a linear collection of data elements whose order is not determined by the placement in memory.
+Instead, each element is stored in a node which points to the next node.
+In the next sections we implement this **linked list** data structure.
-In order to implement an unordered linked list, we will construct what is commonly known as a **linked list**.
-Recall that we need to be sure that we can maintain the relative positioning of the items.
+In doing so, we need to be sure that we can maintain the relative positioning of the items.
 However, there is no requirement that we maintain that positioning in contiguous memory.
 For example, consider the collection of items shown in